 - Nicoatole de fresa,helado de yogurt, frambuesas.

-After watching the Chef’s Table episode, I realized I ate ground-up ant mayonnaise which was in a baby corn appetizer we had.
+After watching the Chef’s Table episode, I learned the baby corn appetizer we had had ground-up ants in it.
 It was one of our favorite dishes so I guess now I can say I’m a bug eater.
-I’m glad I didn’t realize it at the time or I would have chickened out.
+I’m glad I didn’t discover this while eating it, or I would have chickened out.
 Now, I’m sorry I didn’t try the crickets.
 (Well, not really.)

 We happily downed our tastings with a chilled glass of Spanish white wine.
 Later we were led outside to the outdoor patio to enjoy a palate-cleansing aloe vera dish and dessert.